jrs0/hbr_models/testing.md

 * `subject`, nvarchar(30), nullable: contains a string in the form `bristol_<NUM>`, where `<NUM>` is a positive integer.
 * `prescription_order_id`, nvarchar(30), nullable: always NULL in this synthetic data
 * `therapeutical_class`, ncharchar(30), nullable: always NULL in this synthetic data
-* `medication_name`, nvarchar(4000), nullable: the name of the medication prescribed; one of 979 different values (including "CLOPIDOGREL", "PRASUGREL", "TICAGRELOR", and "WARFARIN SODIUM"), always fully capitalised.
+* `medication_name`, nvarchar(4000), nullable: the name of the medication prescribed; one of 979 different values (including "CLOPIDOGREL", "PRASUGREL", "TICAGRELOR", and "WARFARIN SODIUM"), very often fully capitalised (different from discharge table).
+There does not appear to be a reason for the length 4000 (no item in the table is longer than about 150 characters).
+Examples include:
+    * "BUPROFEN"
+    * "INDAPAMIDE"
+    * "SALBUTAMOL"
+    * "DOCUSATE SODIUM"
+    * "FUROSEMIDE"
+    * "SERTRALINE"
+    * "INDAPAMIDE"
+    * "FOLIC ACID"
+    * "LEVETIRACETAM"
+    * "MIRTAZAPINE"
+    * "APIXABAN"
+    * "ASPIRIN"
 * `administration_date_time`, datetime, nullable: date time column which is always equal to `ADMIT_DTTM`
 * `dosage_unit`, nvarchar(80), nullable: medication-specific string indicating the dose units for the prescribed medication.
+Note that this is not a unit (unlike in the blood tests table; it also contains a value often, see aspirin below).
+The purpose is specifying the dose amount to be taken at the given specified frequency.
 * `route`, nvarchar(80), nullable: the method of medication administration; one of 29 options, including "Oral" (and "Orally"), "Intravenous", etc. Column does contain NULLs.
 * `brc_name`, nvarchar(10), nullable: name of source of test information.
 Always equal to "bristol".
 Does not contain NULLs.
 * `IP_SPELL_ID`, nvarchar(30), nullable: key linking to the `spell_identifier` in the `episodes` table.
 Format is `bristol_<NUM>` where `<NUM>` is a positive integer.
-* `ADMIT_DTTN`, datetime, nullable: the admission datetime (for the associated spell?)
+* `ADMIT_DTTM`, datetime, nullable: the admission datetime (for the associated spell?)
-* `DISCH_DTTN`, datetime, nullable: the discharge datetime (for the associated spell?)
+* `DISCH_DTTM`, datetime, nullable: the discharge datetime (for the associated spell?)
 * `Site of Admin`, nvarchar(12), nullable: always NULL in this synthetic data.
 * `Medication Order Type`, varchar(12), not nullable: always equal to "On Admission" in this synthetic data.
 * `Medication - Frequency`, nvarchar(80), nullable: how often the medication should be table; expression such as "TWICE a day", "at NIGHT", "daily", etc. (2342 variants in original dataset).
 * `Medication - On Admission`, nvarchar(80), nullable: indicates further information about the medication state on admission.
 Valid values are:
     * NULL
-    * "Continued" - medication is left the same on discharge as admission
+    * "Continued" - medication is left the same on discharge as admission (actually, given the column heading name, it might mean whether the medication was continued in the spell -- to check)
-    * "Changed" - medication changed (often the dose or frequency) on discharge compared to admission
+    * "Changed" - medication changed (often the dose or frequency) on discharge compared to admission (or, as above, changed during the spell?)
     * "Stopped/Held" - means medication was discontinued at discharge vs. admission
     * "Omitted on admission" - during the spell the patient does not take the medication; this is really independent information from "changed", "stopped/held" or "continued".
     * "Added by Pharmacist Prescriber" - newly prescribed